cncf/techdocs/assessments/0009-in-toto/in-toto-analysis.md

 # Introduction
-This document analyzes the effectiveness  and completeness of the in-toto open source software (OSS) project's documentation and website.
-It is funded by the CNCF Foundation as part of its overall effort to incubate, grow, and graduate open source cloud native software projects.
+This document characterizes the effectiveness and completeness of the in-toto open source software (OSS) project's documentation and website as of September 2023.
+Documentation is analyzed with respect to CNCF criteria for completeness, discoverability, and usability.
-According to CNCF best practices guidelines, effective documentation is a prerequisite for program graduation.
-The documentation analysis is the first step of a CNCF process aimed at assisting projects with their documentation efforts.

-## Purpose
-This document was written to analyze the current state of in-toto documentation.
-It aims to provide project leaders with an informed understanding of their project documentation and to outline an actionable plan for improvement.
-This document:

-- Analyzes the existing documentation with respect to CNCF criteria for completeness, discoverability, and usability.
-- Recommends a program of key improvements with the largest return on investment
-- Provides guidance to implementing the recommended improvements
+The analysis forms the basis for the recommendations and doc plan presented in the companion document, [(../in-toto-implementation.md)].

 ## Scope of analysis
 The documentation discussed here includes the contents of the website at https://in-toto.io and https://in-toto.readthedocs.io/, the in-toto Specification, and the documentation for contributors and users in the various GitHub repositories at https://github.com/in-toto.
 See [Survey of existing documentation](#survey-of-existing-documentation) below.